wikimedia-gadgets/xfdcloser/README.md

    ```

 3. Set up mock XFD discussions.
 A development version of Twinkle is available as a gadget, and can be used to nominate pages for deletion.
-4. First time only: create the /dist/ folder so the build script doesn't throw an error.
-5. Run `npm start` in a terminal (in the directory where your local repistory is located).
+4. Run `npm start` in a terminal (in the directory where your local repistory is located).
 Note: You need to do `npm start` every time you update and save a file.
 Changes will not automatically make it into the current build.

 ### Deploying to testwiki